OUR MISSION

 Our staff is dedicated to the execution and support of IADMS's mission and strategic objectives as outlined by the Board and respective Committees.

-Leigh Ponniah, MA, MSc, joined IADMS in 2016 as its Director of Development.
-Since then she has been promoted to Director of Operations, taking on a larger role in managing all aspects of the organization’s programming and membership.
-Leigh works with the Board of Directors and Committee Chairs to develop new avenues of growth for the organization to ensure its sustainability and financial stability.
+Leigh Ponniah, MA, MSc, joined IADMS in 2016.
+In her role as the Executive Director, she oversees the administration and strategy of the Association.
+She works with the staff, Board of Directors, and Operational Committees to reinforce current and develop new programs and services that serve and represent IADMS's mission and vision.
 Prior to joining IADMS, Leigh spent 10 years at the NYU Langone's Harkness Center for Dance Injuries as a Program Coordinator for Education and Marketing.
 There she developed a number of educational programs for the dance and medical community, provided lectures and workshops on the topic of kinesiology and injury prevention in dance, and helped to increase the visibility of the Center.
 Leigh received her MSc in Dance Science from Trinity Laban Conservatoire of Music and Dance in London, UK in 2006, and in 2012 she graduated with an MA in Performance Studies from New York University's Tisch School of the Performing Arts.
 Leigh has a number of national certifications in fitness training through the National Academy of Sports Medicine, KettleBell Concepts, and Athletics and Fitness Associates of America.
-She has also served on the Board for the New York State Dance Educators Association and presented her research at a number of international conferences, including the American College of Sports Medicine, National Dance Education Association, and IADMS.
+She has also served on the Board of the New York State Dance Educators Association and presented her research at a number of international conferences, including the American College of Sports Medicine, National Dance Education Association, and IADMS.

 Sutton Anker has a strong passion for teaching: dance technique, dance science/wellness, Pilates, and creative movement classes for all ages and abilities.
 Her interest in dance medicine and science began at the University of Wyoming where she earned her BFA in 2013 in Dance concentration of Science.
 In 2015, Sutton graduated with her Masters of Science in Dance Science from Trinity Laban Conservatoire of Music and Dance in London, UK.
 Sutton has presented two of her mirror research studies including her Master’s thesis, An Investigation of Pedagogical Rationales for Current Mirror Use in a Ballet Technique Class at the 2016 IADMS conference in Hong Kong.
 Sutton’s personal and academic interest in pedagogy and advocacy for safe dance practice is what drew her to be a Safe in Dance International (SiDI) Registered Provider.
 Alongside teaching dance technique at a local studio, Sutton is a BASI Pilates instructor educating and working with individuals, and dancers, on their personal wellness.
-In 2019, Sutton joined IADMS as the Program and Marketing Specialist to assist teams across the organization to plan, coordinate, and implement successful conference programming and marketing campaigns.
+In 2019, Sutton joined the IADMS team, supporting the annual conference, regional meetings, and all other events and meetings produced by the association.

 David Allen joined IADMS in 2014 to select and implement a new conference abstract management system.
 After a successful implementation, David was invited to assume Webmaster of the association.
 There, he was responsible for managing the website, the new abstract system, and the IADMS email system, along with other technologies.
 During his time with IADMS, David has helped incorporate new processes, notably an overhaul of the conference registration system.
 David works closely with the Director of Operations, the Program & Marketing Specialist, and the Program Chair to create a website experience that is seamless for all IADMS website users.